google/knative-gcp/docs/install/pubsub-service-account.md

     ```

 1. Give `iam.serviceAccountAdmin` role to your control plane's Google
   Cloud Service Account.
-You can skip this step if you grant
+You can skip this step if you granted
-  `roles/owner` privileges in the control plane setup:
+  `roles/owner` privileges during the control plane setup:
   [Install Knative-GCP](install-knative-gcp.md).

     ```shell